He's six over parr, the leader in the clubhouse, Trevor Emelman, at minus three in the PGA championships.

 All of this happens.

-The suppressing, the suppression of this information on a guy all happened during the Clinton administration.
+The suppressing, the suppression of this information on a guy, all happened during the Clinton administration.

 There has to be reasons why.

-I'm not gonna sit here and speculate.
+I'm not going to sit here and speculate.

 But there have to be reasons why this wall was built.

-Weldon said what bothers me is two things.
+Weldon said, what bothers me is two things.

 I'm told that they couldn't share this information with the FBI.